-Class 1 Class 2 (including potential) Class 3 Create permanent or long-term damage to the environment.
-This damage will result in the environment taking 12 months or more to return to pre-existing conditions.
-Major environmental investigation and potential for large prosecution.
-These events must be reported immediately to the General Manager Sustainability and Environment, Head of Legal and Environmental Leader.
-Create short-to-medium-term damage to the environment.
+Clas ss 1 Class 2 (including potential) Class 3 Create perman term damage environment. will result in th environment to months or mo to pre-existing Major environ investigation a for large prose These events reported imme General Mana Sustainability Environment, Legal and Environ Leader. nent or long- to the This damage ne aking 12 re to return g conditions. mental and potential ecution. must be ediately to the ger and Head of vironmental Create short-to-medium- term damage to the environment.
 This damage will result in the environment taking up to 12 months to return to pre-existing conditions.
 Potential for prosecution or infringement notice.
 Typically cause short-term or nuisance damage.
 The damage is easily rectified, usually within one day.
 Does not cause medium or long-term damage (e.g. any spill to ground of fuel, chemical or oil).
 Heritage or artefact desecration.
+Leader.
 Serious or material environmental harm or damage.
 Environmental notices that are not actioned.
+Cost to make good exceeding \$50,000.
+Breach of a statutory environmental permit or approval condition that results in serious or material environmental harm or results in the project being shutdown.
 Potential or actual material environmental harm or damage reportable as per State regulation.
-Minor pollution event.
-Minor failure of environmental controls which does not result in a risk of regulatory action.
-Typically cost equal to or less than \$5,000 to make good.

-Cla ss 1 Class 2 (including potential) Class 3 Cost to make exceeding \$50 Cost to make good from \$5,000 to \$50,000.
-Breach of a st environmenta approval cond results in seri- material envir- harm or result project being I permit or lition that ous or onmental is in the Potential for prosecution <= \$50,000.
-Event related to actual or potential Infringement / Improvement Notices by any authority related to environmental legislation or planning approvals conditions Breach of a statutory environmental permit or approval condition Corres oonding Sydney Metro In cident Classi fication C1 C2 C3 C4 C 5 C6 Irreversible large-scale environmental impact with loss of valued ecosystems Long-term environmental impairment in neighbouring or valued ecosystems Extensive remediation required Impacts external ecosystem and considerable remediation is required Short-term and/or well contained environmental effects.
-Minor remedial actions probably required Change from normal conditions within environmental regulatory limits and environmental effects are within site boundaries No appreciable changes to environment and/or highly localised event
+Cost to make good from \$5,000 to \$50,000.
+Potential for prosecution <= \$50,000.
+Event related to actual or potential Infringement / Improvement Notices by any authority related to environmental legislation or planning approvals conditions Breach of a statutory environmental permit or approval condition Minor pollution Minor failure of does not result Typically cost e make good. event.
+Fenvironmental of in a risk of regu equal to or less t controls which latory action. han \$5,000 to Corresp oonding Sydney Metro In cident Classi fication C1 C2 C3 C4 C 5 C6 Irreversible large-scale environmental impact with loss of valued ecosystems Long-term environmental impairment in neighbouring or valued ecosystems Extensive Impacts external ecosystem and considerable remediation is required Short-term and/or well contained environmental effects.
+Minor remedial actions Change from normal conditions within environmental regulatory limits and No appreciable changes to environment and/or highly localised event